Quole0812/SpotifyProject/README.md

 4. **Final Output:**
    The final dataset is then saved as `Api_kaggle_final.csv`, ready for analysis or to be inserted into a database.

+   Additional modification were done below the `Api_kaggle_final.csv`, for file that gets updated column, we saved it as `updated_modify_after_added.csv`.
+For file that didn't get a new column but gets a value changed, it is saved as `modify_update_value.csv`.
+For deleting column, we saved it as `modify_delete.csv`

 ---

 ## Jupyter Notebook Explanation